 To provide personal dignity items for residents in locked Long Term Care Facilities.
 Women need new white socks, undies and gently used bras of any style or color.
 Men need new white socks, briefs and T-shirts.
 Responsibility lies with facilities to provide personal dignity items.
 With decreased federal reimbursement rates and shrinking state Medicaid funds, it’s difficult to provide all needs and unseen personal dignity items often go unmet.
 Those of us on the outside know the feeling of new socks and undies.
 Imagine not having that feeling; sometimes for years.

 Join Ranger Lady in providing personal dignity items.

-Since our founding in 2007, we have donated thousands of gently used bras and other new personal dignity items to 15 facilities in 4 states.
+Since our founding in 2007, we have donated thousands of gently used bras and other new personal dignity items.
 The charity continues to grow from year to year thanks to the generous efforts of our donors, and you can help.

 Bras are the biggest need in facilities and homeless shelters.
 It speaks to the absolute desire a woman has in caring for herself with personal dignity.
 Bras are the most expensive item we provide, thus collecting gently used bras and sharing them is so critical to what Ranger Lady does.

 Ranger Lady c/o Cindy Gillman

 Cindy Gillman, an adoptee, was reunited with her birth mother and older sister in 2000.
 As residents in separate mental illness facilities, each were unaware of the other’s existence.
 Cindy learned her birth mother was homeless for the 20 years she was looking for her.